Exercise #5: Obtaining H-bonding pairs and microstates data

 -eh EH Titration Eh; Default: 0

--n_states N_STATES Number of hb states to return, possibly; Default: 25000
+-n_states N_STATES Number of H-bonding states to return, possibly (no effect without --load_states); Default: 25000

--v, --verbose To output more details; Default: False
+-v, --verbose To ouput more details; Default: False

 1. Prepare the directory: